Recent meetings

 Additional Information

-Work with SAM advisory consulting to engage with other trade associations and occasionally public speakers in EU (as part of third country network)
+Work with SAM advisory consulting to engage with other trade associations and occasionally public speakers in EU (as part of third country network engagement)